neonlabsorg/neon-tests/loadtesting/k6/readme.md

 ## Run performance test using clickfile:
-Install xk6 and build exe file, tag is a neonlabsorg forked xk6-ethereum plugin tag, it can be a fixed version of a forked xk6-ethereum plugin or commit sha (ex. ```05e0ce5```)
+Install xk6 and build an executable file, tag is a neonlabsorg forked xk6-ethereum plugin tag, it can be a fixed version of a forked xk6-ethereum plugin or commit sha (ex. ```05e0ce5```)
 ```bash
 ./clickfile.py k6 build --tag 05e0ce5
 ```